Have you just opened up your hot tub’s cover to find a thick layer of foam?

 The total dissolved solids (TDS) your hot tub test strip measures?
 Those are surfactants.
 And if they build up in your spa, they’ll form a film on its surface that traps air and forms bubbles.
 Add your hot tub’s jets into the mix and you get bubbles – lots of them.

-And that’s how you get foam in your hot tub.
+And that’s how you get foamy water in your hot tub.

 You can prevent hot tub foam by stopping surfactants from building up in your spa in the first place.
 That means maintaining good hot tub chemistry so your sanitiser can do its job of dissolving organic compounds so they don’t build up.

 But no matter how hard you try, there’s always going to be some surfactants in your hot tub’s water.
-The key is to always keep that amount down to a manageable level.
+The key is to always keep that amount down to a manageable level to ensure you keep your hot tub water clean.

 With that in mind, things to keep a keen eye on include:

-You leave any residual soap from your skin, shampoo from your hair, and detergent from your swimming costume behind when you get out of your spa.
-Each of these is a surfactant that can cause hot tub foam if left unchecked.
+You leave any residual soap residue from your skin, hair products from your hair, and detergent from your bathing suits behind when you get out of your spa.
+Each of these is a surfactant that can cause foam in your hot tub water if left unchecked.

 Oils and lotions

-Suntan lotion, make-up, deodorant, and moisturiser can all build up over time and cause hot tub foam.
+Suntan lotion, body lotions, make-up, deodorant, and moisturiser can also build up over time and cause hot tub foam.

 Food and drink